EvolutionX-10/discordbot/README.md

 ## Getting Started

 Click on [`Use this template`](https://github.com/EvolutionX-10/discordbot/generate) button and it will generate a new repository based on this repository in your account.
-Once done, you may clone your repository locally using git[^git]. <br>
+Once done, you may clone your repository locally using git[^git]. <br />
 You also need to have a Discord Bot application created.
 If you haven't done it yet, you can do it by following the guide [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).

 ## Installation